mparker2/mparker_phd_thesis/chapter_6/text.md

 For estimated PG4 numbers in the table in Fig \ref{ext_table}, PG4s were predicted using three different methods.
 All instances of the dinucleotide `GG` were identified in each Extensin gene, and then a graph was built (using `networkx`) where each `GG` was a node and nodes were connected by an edge if dinucleotides were less than 7bp apart from each other.
 The number of overlapping PG4 conformations was then calculated as the number of subgraphs in the graph with exactly four members, whilst the number of merged PG4s was calculated as the number of unconnected subgraphs with four or more members.
 To identify the number of non-overlapping PG4s, a dynamic programming method was used.
 Overlapping PG4s were grouped and scored by inverse length, then filtered for the maximum number of high scoring, non-overlapping PG4s.
 Code for these calculations is available in Appendix XXXX.

 ### Quantitative PCR experiments

+Total RNA was reverse transcribed into cDNA using the High Capacity cDNA Reverse Transcription Kit with a PolyT primer (Invitrogen Cat.
+No. 4368813). qPCR was carried out using SYBR® Green JumpStart™ Taq ReadyMix™ (Sigma-Aldrich Cat.
+No. S4438) using the Mx3000P qPCR System (Agilent Technologies).
+Thermal cycling conditions consist of a denaturation step at 94 °C for 2 minutes, 40 cycles of 15-second denaturation at 94 °C and 1-minute extension at 60 °C, then a final dissociation step of 2 minutes at 94°C, 1 minute at 60 °C and 2 minutes at 94 °C.

 ### Analysis of public RNAseq data